regenrek/regenrek-blog-11ty/src/posts/2019-05-02-how-to-markdown-nuxt.md

 * We only want to handle `.md` file extensions
 * inside the `content` folder.
 * Finally we tell webpack that we want to use a custom loader called `frontmatter-markdown-loader`.
 This loader is like a predefined "task" which is **responsible** for **transforming** our **markdown code to json** so we can process and use it in our nuxt project.
+* Since we're using two different modes we get an markdown parsed vue component (`Mode.VUE_COMPONENT`) and with `Mode.META` we can get the filename easily.

+If you need more info on frontmatter-markdown loader modes and options see [here](https://hmsk.github.io/frontmatter-markdown-loader/options.html){target="_blank" rel="noopener"}

 ## 2. Lets create your first blog post with nuxt